vingkan/crash/README.md

 [![Launch on Kaggle](https://img.shields.io/badge/Launch-Kaggle-blue.svg)](https://www.kaggle.com/vingkan/open-data-spatial-visualization)
 [![Launch on Binder](https://img.shields.io/badge/Launch-Binder-orange.svg)](https://mybinder.org/v2/gh/vingkan/crash/master?filepath=Open%20Data%20Spatial%20Visualization.ipynb)

+This notebook requires an internet connection to query the data portal.
+When using a Kaggle kernel, open the right-hand pane, navigate to Settings > Internet, then select `Internet connected`.
+Internet connection requires a phone number connected to your Kaggle account.
+If you do not wish to do this, you cacn open the notebook in Binder.

 The Binder notebook is not set up correctly.
 Add this first cell to install the required packages:

 ```